-Known for its liquorice-like, anise scent, fennel seed oil was once extremely popular in Chinese, Egyptian and Roman cultures.
+Known for its liquorice-like, anise scent, fennel seed oil was once extremely popular in Chinese, Egyptian, and Roman cultures.

-Back then, the oil was believed to promote longevity and strength, and to ward off evil spirits, and as the years went on it became a popular appetite suppressant, used to keep hunger at bay in times of scarcity.
+Back then, the oil was believed to promote longevity and strength, and was primarily used to ward off evil spirits.
+As the years went on, it became a popular appetite suppressant, used to keep hunger at bay in times of scarcity.

 Spasms in the gut can cause hiccups, coughing fits, and cramps, and can also contribute to symptoms of the condition colic.

-Researchers who tested the oil on infants with colic found that fennel seed oil was able to reduce intestinal spasms and increase the movement of cells in the small intestines of infants with colic, leading to a dramatic improvement in their symptoms.
+Researchers who tested the oil on infants with colic found that fennel seed was able to reduce intestinal spasms and increase the movement of cells in the small intestines.
+This led to a dramatic improvement in their symptoms.

 When diluted and applied topically to the abdomen, fennel seed oil may help to reduce the severity of symptoms in a number of spasmodic conditions.

 Is fennel seed oil beneficial for digestive health?

 People have long been using fennel seed oil to relieve gas and constipation, clear the bowels, and reduce bloating.

 Beyond this, fennel seed oil is known to be one of the best oils for managing symptoms of IBS.
 It’s a particularly volatile oil, which means that it evaporates rapidly and can potentially provide faster relief as a result.

 This allows the effects of the oil to quickly reach the gut and enact its soothing abilities.